Facebook Analytics Pixel

 Practice makes perfect!

 It is a good idea to practice at least two times before giving the demonstration.
 Getting more comfortable with the content will ease your nerves and make you show up confident.
 Looking at your products and presentation will help you find any mistakes to fix.
 It’s also a good idea to practice with a colleague who can play the role of the prospective client.
 Make sure to know what types of equipment you will need for the demo to make sure everything is working.
+It is suggested for anybody offering a discussion to exercise these steps in its totality at the very least.

 Be on time